Corona “vaccine war”: EU threatens Great Britain – Merkel on the phone with Johnson – Export stop as a boomerang?

 When it comes to the corona vaccine, the EU is now hitting harder tones.
 But an export stop could turn into a nasty boomerang.

-Update from March 22nd, 6:20 p.m .: In the dispute over the export bans of coronavirus vaccination doses, the federal government is behind the EU Commission.
+Update from March 22nd, 6:20 p.m .: In the dispute over export bans on coronavirus vaccination doses, the federal government is behind the EU Commission.
 A government spokesman in Berlin said that member states must receive the vaccine doses specified in the contract.

 While the EU has exported 34 million cans to 30 countries since the beginning of February, the USA and Great Britain have delivered “almost nothing” to other countries.
 For this reason, the EU export directive must be adapted.
 A spokesman for British Prime Minister Boris Johnson, with whom Angela Merkel spoke about the export restrictions on Sunday, warned the EU against this step.